-The NZ Certificate in Cookery [Level 3] introduces students to a career working in commercial kitchens.
+The NZ Certificate in Cookery (Marae Based) [Level 3] introduces you to a career working in commercial kitchens.
 It develops initial skills and knowledge to work safely with the main food ingredients using basic preparation techniques and cookery methods, as part of a team.
 Practical learning will be in a local Marae with possible Master classes in EIT’s Commercial Production Kitchens.

 Graduates from this programme could go on to higher level catering and hospitality programmes.

-NZ Certificate in Cookery Level 3 programme offers you first employment opportunities as: Kitchen Assistant in a range of establishments; starting positions in commercial catering business; cafe kitchen; junior positions in institutionalised catering (school and business cafeteria, rest homes).
+The NZ Certificate in Cookery (Marae Based) [Level 3] programme offers you first employment opportunities as: a kitchen assistant in a range of establishments; starting positions in commercial catering business; cafe kitchen; junior positions in institutionalised catering (school and business cafeteria, rest homes).

 The pathway for cookery and professional chef training at EIT starts with one semester full-time and can continue into a two year journey which offers you stimulating studies and provides the opportunity to begin a career in the hospitality industry.

 The pathway consists of three programmes at three different levels that build upon one another: